Dunecht

 Dunecht House, once owned by Viscount Cowdray is now privately owned.
 Dunecht House is to the south of the village and was once famed for its observatory, ballroom and library, as well as gardens which were opened once a year to the public.
+The estate is also home to the Dunecht Cricket Club, founded as an estate cricket club in 1925 and still actively playing in the Aberdeenshire Grades cricket league.

 Corsindae House is 5 mi west of here, and is in the Scottish baronial style; built between the 1450s and 1600s (decade).

 Amenities in the village include a school, a pub (Jaffs), and a garage-come-shop.